astral-clive/processes/docs/LAYOUT_RULES.md

 This document provides comprehensive guidelines for AI agents to generate well-spaced, collision-free process flowcharts.
 Follow these rules to ensure nodes are properly positioned, edges route correctly, and the overall layout is clean and readable.

-## Automatic Enforcement
+## Automatic Enforcement (Opt‑In for AI)

-**Important**: Layout rules are **automatically enforced** when processes are saved.
-The system will:
+**Important**: Layout rules are **not** forced on human editors anymore.
+They are only enforced when explicitly requested by the caller.

+The system can:

 - ✅ Automatically calculate node heights based on content length
 - ✅ Correct node positions to prevent collisions
 - ✅ Adjust spacing between nodes to meet minimum requirements
 - ✅ Reposition nodes to avoid edge-to-node intersections
 - ✅ Apply proper layout patterns for sequential, branching, and merging flows

-This means:
-- **For AI agents**: While it's recommended to follow these rules when generating flowcharts, any violations will be automatically corrected when the process is saved
-- **For manual editing**: The system will automatically fix spacing and collision issues
-- **For programmatic generation**: You can rely on the automatic enforcement, but following the rules will result in better initial layouts

-The enforcement happens transparently in the API middleware (`vite.config.ts`) when processes are created or updated.
-See the implementation in `src/lib/layout-rules-server.ts` for details.
+How this works:

+- **For AI agents or programmatic callers**
+  - If you want the server to enforce these rules, send a `ProcessDocument` to
+    `PUT /api/process/:categoryId/:processId` with:
+    - `meta.autoLayout = true`
+  - The API middleware (`vite.config.ts`) will call `enforceLayoutRules` from `src/lib/layout-rules-server.ts` before persisting your document.
+  - This is the intended mode when an AI is generating the entire flow layout.

+- **For manual editing (human users in the UI)**
+  - The client does **not** set `meta.autoLayout`, so layout rules are **not** re-enforced on save.
+  - This preserves the user’s exact drag positions and avoids surprising reflows.

+- **For programmatic generation**
+  - You can either:
+    - Follow all rules in this document yourself and skip `autoLayout`, or
+    - Generate a reasonable layout and set `meta.autoLayout = true` to let the server correct and normalize it.

 ## Table of Contents